-Huge improvements have been made to London's cycling network over the last few years, with more cycle lanes, driver awareness campaigns and extensions to the Barclays Cycle Hire Scheme.
+Huge improvements have been made to London's cycling network over the last few years, with more cycle lanes, driver awareness campaigns and extensions to the Santander Cycles scheme.
 With the right safety precautions, cycling is a unique way to experience and enjoy the city.

 Scenic cycle routes in London

 Transport for London have developed some leisure cycle routes in partnership with London Cycling Campaign.
 They are a great way to see London at your own pace and have been designed to be done in short, easy stages.